Catholic bishops in Nazi Germany

 By 1937, after four years of persecution, the church hierarchy, which had initially sought to co-operate with the new government, had become highly disillusioned and Pope Pius XI issued the Mit brennender Sorge anti-Nazi encyclical, which had been co-drafted by Cardinal Archbishop Michael von Faulhaber of Munich together, with Preysing and Galen and the Vatican Secretary of State Cardinal Pacelli (the future Pope Pius XII).
 The encyclical accused the Nazis of sowing "secret and open fundamental hostility to Christ and His Church".
 The German Bishops condemned the Nazi sterilization law.
 In 1941, Bishop Clemens von Galen led protests against the Nazi euthanasia programme.
 In 1941, a pastoral letter of the German Bishops proclaimed that "the existence of Christianity in Germany is at stake", and a 1942 letter accused the government of "unjust oppression and hated struggle against Christianity and the Church".
 At the close of the war, the resistor Joseph Frings, succeeded the appeaser Adolf Bertram as chairman of the Fulda Bishops' Conference, and, along with Galen and Preysing, was promoted to Cardinal by Pius XII.

 The Anschluss with Austria increased the number and percentage of Catholics within the Reich.
 A pattern of attempted co-operation, followed by repression was repeated.
 At the direction of Cardinal Innitzer, the churches of Vienna pealed their bells and flew swastikas for Hitler's arrival in the city on 14 March 1938.
 However, wrote Mark Mazower, such gestures of accommodation were "not enough to assuage the Austrian Nazi radicals, foremost among them the young Gauleiter Globocnik".
 Globocnik launched a crusade against the Church, and the Nazis confiscated property, closed Catholic organisations and sent many priests to Dachau.
 A Nazi mob ransacked Cardinal Innitzer's residence, after he had denounced Nazi persecution of the Church.
 In the Polish areas annexed by Nazi Germany, the Church faced its most extreme persecution.
 But after the invasion, Nuncio Orsenigo in Berlin assumed the role of protector of the Church in the annexed regions, in conflict with his role of facilitating better relations with the German government, and his own fascistic sympathies.
 In 1939, five of the Polish bishops of the annexed Warthegau region were deported to concentration camps.
-In Greater Germany through the Nazi period, just one German Catholic bishop was briefly imprisoned in a concentration camp, and just one other expelled from his diocese.
+In Greater Germany through the Nazi period, just one German Catholic bishop was briefly imprisoned, and just one other expelled from his diocese.